7 reasons why we need to kill boring learning objectives

 At the end of this course you will ”zzzzzzzzz…….”.
 Learning objectives are a surefire way to kill learning before it has even started.

-Imagine if every movie started with a list of objectives; “in this film you will watch the process of a ship sail from Southampton, witness the catastrophic effect of icebergs on shipping, witness death at sea but understand that romance will be provided to keep you engaged”.
+Imagine if every movie started with a list of objectives: “in this film you will watch the process of a ship sail from Southampton, witness the catastrophic effect of icebergs on shipping, witness death at sea but understand that romance will be provided to keep you engaged”.
 Imagine Abraham Lincoln listing his objectives before delivering the Gettysburg Address.
 Imagine each episode of Breaking Bad starting with its objectives.
 It makes NO sense.

 We know that people make very quick judgments of other people, often in a matter of seconds, and if you as a teacher are forced to do this prescriptive, unnatural act before you get a chance to put yourself across as an expert, practitioner and teacher, you will have got off to the worst possible start.
-To force teachers and lecturers to state learning objectives at the start of every session is to be over-prescriptive.
+To force teachers and lecturers to state learning outcomes at the start of every session is to be over-prescriptive.

 Anyone who knows anything about speaking, writing for TV or film, designing web sites or games or any form of content that needs to keep an audience engaged, knows that immediate engagement matters.
-If those first impressions are a bureaucratic list of objectives, framed in teacher or training-speak, you’ll have set the wrong dull tone.
+If those first impressions are a bureaucratic list of objectives or targets, framed in teacher or training-speak, you’ll have set the wrong dull tone.
 It’s a behaviourist approach at odds with what we know about motivation, engagement and attention.

 Let’s take just one example, the phenomenon of arousal or attention.
 Arouse people at the start and they will remember more.
 Yet if the first experience many learners have is a detailed registration procedure followed by a dull list of learning objectives, attention is more likely to fall than rise.
 There is a strong argument for emotional engagement at the start of the learning experience, not a jargon-like list of objectives.